-In the article "Risky Business: The Accounting Treatment of Goodwill", published last year, I commented on the widespread resistance to disclosing specific intangible assets.
-More commonly, excess value recognised on acquisition of a subsidiary is lumped into the ambiguous intangible asset class, goodwill.
+In the article "Risky Business: The Accounting Treatment of Goodwill", published in 2018, I commented on the widespread resistance to disclosing specific intangible assets.
+More commonly, excess value recognised on the acquisition of a subsidiary is lumped into the ambiguous intangible asset class, goodwill.

 Shortly after the completion of the whitepaper analysis last year, Debenhams’ new finance director took a decisive impairment against goodwill of $407m, which contributed to heavy losses and cancellation of dividends.

 Goodwill is ambiguous and therefore challenging to interpret, without full knowledge of the model which underlies its calculation and annual impairment test.
 This provides further evidence supporting our view that specific intangible asset valuation should be conducted by independent experts, before and in the years after a significant acquisition.

 Subsequently to this year’s GIFT™ analysis, Dixons released their 2019 financial results.
 While goodwill is still in excess of enterprise value, an impairment of $294 m is reflected in the new goodwill figure.
-The impairment was caused by a higher discount rate applied in the impairment test valuation, reflecting higher uncertainty for the UK retail environment.
+The impairment was caused by a higher discount rate applied in the impairment test valuation, reflecting higher uncertainty and challenges for the UK retail environment.

 A slightly different tale for Pets at Home; the group position has improved year on year, enterprise value has grown by 53%, and the company has repeatedly exceeded analyst expectations.

+If such high goodwill was avoided in the first place, perhaps investors would have understood the future viability of the company, thus maintaining holdings and the share price.
 To improve transparency for analysts and for investors, expert intangible asset valuers should be consulted before, during, and following a transaction.
-An independent valuer can both help to advise and provide an opinion on the value of intangible assets under question, as well as recommendations on how to grow those asset values throughout the integration plan.
+Practitioners such as Brand Finance can help to advise and provide an opinion on the value of intangible assets under question, as well as recommendations on how to grow those asset values throughout the integration plan.

+Having failed to gain sufficient backing for a £900m rescue deal, Thomas Cook collapsed in September 2019.
+As a result, 150,000 British holidaymakers were stranded overseas.
 In the aftermath, executive management came under scrutiny for the high salaries and £20m in bonuses over the past 5 years – despite indications of the company’s struggles.

 At the beginning of 2019, Brand Finance valued the Thomas Cook brand at £836m.
 In early November, the Chinese conglomerate Fosun acquired the Thomas Cook trademarks, websites, social media accounts, and software across nearly all markets globally for only £11m.